Historically, Pushti Marg has developed its artistic and

-Gausaiji’s time, it came into contact with the Mughal court at
+Gausaiji’s time, the sect came in contact with the Mughal court at

 temple servants must maintain whilst in the presence of the